 # Configure Aerospike on Kubernetes with AKO

-By default, and for all examples in this documentation, the CR file is named `aerospike-cluster.yaml` and located in the same directory where you run `kubectl` commands.
+By default, the examples in this documentation use a CR file named `aerospike-cluster.yaml` in the directory where you run `kubectl`.

 ## AKO configuration

-Kubernetes requires configurations in YAML format, while Aerospike uses its own format.
-AKO translates between the two formats automatically, which means you must follow the [specific YAML conventions required for configuration](https://aerospike.com/docs/kubernetes/4.1.x/manage/configure/config-mapping).
+Kubernetes uses YAML, while Aerospike uses its own configuration format.
+AKO translates between the two formats, so you must follow the [YAML configuration conventions](https://aerospike.com/docs/kubernetes/4.1.x/manage/configure/config-mapping).

 See [Configuration parameters](https://aerospike.com/docs/kubernetes/4.1.x/reference/config-reference) for a list of all parameters and details on usage.
-Many parameters support [dynamic configuration](https://aerospike.com/docs/kubernetes/4.1.x/manage/configure/dynamic-config), to update the cluster upon changes without requiring a restart.
+Many parameters support [dynamic configuration](https://aerospike.com/docs/kubernetes/4.1.x/manage/configure/dynamic-config), which lets you update the cluster without a restart.

 ## Features